 Halloween Front Porch Decorations

-Kids and adults love this decorated front porch.
-There’s so much to see and hear as many of the figures move and talk.
-A mixture of fall garlands adorn the porch railings and pumpkins and squashes line each step staying up right through to Thanksgiving.
+The entire neighborhood loved this decorated front porch.
+There’s so much to see and hear as many figures move and talk.
+A mixture of fall garlands adorn the porch railings, and pumpkins and squashes line each step staying up right through to Thanksgiving.

 Wondering how to reuse Halloween decor for a new look every year?
-This post on How To Reuse Halloween Front Porch Decor will help you out.
+This post on How To Reuse Halloween Front Porch Decor will help you.

-TIP: The ghoulish figures and zombie decorations spanning the length of the front porch are tied together and to the porch posts (but with some slack) using fishing line.
-They have movement and flutter in the wind but stay facing the street and walkway.
-Otherwise, they spin around like crazy and the effect just isn’t the same.
+TIP: The ghoulish figures and zombie decorations spanning the length of the front porch are tied together to the porch posts (but with some slack) using fishing line.
+They move and flutter in the wind but stay facing the street and walkway.
+Otherwise, they spin around like crazy, and the effect isn’t the same when you’re looking at their backs.

 TIP: This house got a new paint job at one point.
 We protected the railing going up and around the front porch from wire marks by first covering it with saran wrap and then with soft rubber open-cell material (used for drawer and shelf lining) on top of that.
-It also helped the heavily decorated garland to grip on and stay in place.
+This was the best way to help the heavily decorated garland grip on and stay in place.

 “WHEN BLACK CATS PROWL AND PUMPKINS GLEAM, MAY LUCK BE YOURS ON HALLOWEEN.” – UNKNOWN